Aurora, Illinois: Arts and culture

 Downtown Aurora is home to the Paramount Theatre, a large live performance theater on the National Register of Historic Places, and the Hollywood Casino.
-There is also the Leland Tower, a former hotel which was the tallest building in Illinois outside of Chicago and is on the National Register of Historic Places.
+There is also the Leland Tower, a former hotel that was the tallest building in Illinois outside of Chicago and is on the National Register of Historic Places.
 The largest collection of commercial buildings by Prairie School architect George Grant Elmslie is here.
 The main building of Aurora Public Library and a branch campus of Waubonsee Community College are also located downtown.
+The Riverfront Playhouse is a not-for-profit theater that has held a storefront location in downtown Aurora since 1978.